KAIST-IS521/backdoor-KAISTGUN/Test/test.md

 test.mini file computes a GCD value of two input digits.
 To have a complicate operation, I modified the compiler a bit to add my own function.

 - Input  : Two digits.
-Enter a digit one by one due to type-check limits.
+Enter a digit one by one.
 - Output : A GCD value of two digits.

+Running example :

+	Enter two positive integers (1-9)
+	First : 3
+	Second : 5
+	Answer is : 1

 # gcd opcode description